Pathway of Continuous School Improvement

 The American Montessori Society's Pathway of Continuous School Improvement is a framework that supports member schools in their ongoing commitment to providing and sustaining quality Montessori programs.

-Do you have questions?
-Pathway consultants are ready to support you.
-Book a consultation with Jen Harris.
 Wherever you are in your school's journey, they can help you use the Pathway framework to develop a goal and get the support to achieve it.

 Support for Your School